vibincholayil/e-commerce-microservice/README.md

 ```
 ![opened the local project](images/Page3.png)

-### Containerization with Docker – package and manage applications efficiently using Docker.
+## Containerization with Docker – package and manage applications using Docker.
 #### Product-Catlog service (Go lang)
 Follow readme file for bulding the binary localy in the machine
 ```